Abdul Majeed Khwaja: Career

 Returning home from England in 1910, Abdul Majeed Khwaja built up a legal practice first at the District Court, Aligarh and later at Patna High Court.
 At the call of Mahatma Gandhi he gave up his practice in 1919, joined the Civil Disobedience Movement as also the Khilafat movement, and served six-months' imprisonment.
 The next six years (1919–1925) were devoted largely to nurturing the fledgling Jamia Millia Islamia.

 He resumed legal practice at Allahabad High Court in 1926.
 Domestic and health reasons kept him out of active politics until the end of 1943, though he continued to support both the Jamia and the Indian National Congress party.

 The period from 1943 to 1948 was very stressful for Abdul Majeed Khwaja.
 The demand for the creation of Pakistan based on the two-nation theory caused him great anguish.
 He had suffered a heart attack in 1942; nevertheless he returned to the political arena and devoted all of his energies to preserving the unity of India.

-In 1936 Khwaja was appointed as Chancellor of the Jamia Millia Islamia on the insistence of Zakir Hussain.
+In 1936 Khwaja was appointed as Chancellor of the Jamia Millia Islamia on the insistence of Zakir Husain.
 Zakir Sahab was subsequently elected as vice-president and eventually in 1967 as the third President of India.

 Khwaja continued to serve as Chancellor of the Jamia Millia Islamia until his death on 2 December 1962.